 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures did not exceed appropriations for the period from inception May 17, 2022 to September 30, 2022.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2024.

-SCHALLER PRESERVE COMMUNITY DEVELOPMENT DISTRICT POLK COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) UNAUDITED
+SCHALLER PRESERVE COMMUNITY DEVELOPMENT DISTRICT POLK COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS

+REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED

-Element Comments Number of district employees compensated at 9/30/2022 0 Number of independent contractors compensated in September 2022 0 Employee compensation for FYE 9/30/2022 (paid/accrued) \$0.00 Independent contractor compensation for FYE 9/30/2022 \$49,610.20 Construction projects to begin on or after October 1; (>\$65K) Not applicable Budget variance report See page 17 of annual financial report Ad Valorem taxes Not applicable Non ad valorem special assessments; Not applicable Outstanding Bonds: Not applicable
+Element Comments Number of District employees compensated in the last pay period of the District's fiscal year being reported.
+0 Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's fiscal year being reported.
+0 Employee compensation 0 Independent contractor compensation \$ 20,112.05 Construction projects to begin on or after October 1; (\$65K) Not applicable Budget variance report See the Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund Ad Valorem taxes; Not applicable Non ad valorem special assessments; Special assessment rate Operations and maintenance - Not applicable Debt service - Not applicable Special assessments collected Not applicable Outstanding Bonds: Not applicable

-951 Yamato Road • Suite 280 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com
+1001 Yamato Road • Suite 301 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com